Freedom Lane: A Trip Down Memory Block A

 “Of prison,” Da’Qauaris said.
 “You got out after only eight of twenty-one years.
 How’d you pull dat off.
 I know it wasn’t no good behavior.”

 Helen sighed and looked down.
 “I’m not proud of it,” she said.
 “Not in the slightest.
-I never talked about it.
-Not with Paulie or Rose.
+I never talked about it, not even with Paulie or Rose.
 Nobody knows the whole story but me, kid.”

 Life in prison was good to Helen Ventriglio.
 She had the respect of the other inmates and an entire stable of girlfriends.
 Any time she wanted companionship in a dark corner of Havenville, all she had to do was whistle.
 She got along well with her cellmate, Bea (who would always be less than whistle away), and she had begun writing fiction to pass the time.
 The other inmates loved reading her stories and passed them around the cell blocks.
 A Helen Ventriglio prison fiction was worth three packs of cigarettes.

-But like everywhere, there’s alway a dog that wants to take a bite out of the big dog.
-Helen’s dog was named Sasha.
+But like everywhere, there’s alway a mutt that wants to take a bite out of the big dog.
+Helen’s mutt was named Sasha.
 Sasha walked right up to Helen with her crew standing behind her.
 “You ain’t goin’ to live past this weekend ‘less you give me a cut of what you makin’,” Sasha said.

 “I’m just living day to day,” Helen said.
 “I got no need for cash in here.
 I can’t give you a cut of the respect I’ve earned, so you need to back the fuck up with that shit-breath of yours.”